sebivenlo/Kafka-workshop-2020/README.md

       - [Step 2](#step-2)
       - [Step 3](#step-3)
   ## Prerequisites
-For the successful participation in the workshop, [Docker](https://www.docker.com/get-started) as well as a IDE (e.g. [IntelliJ](https://www.jetbrains.com/idea/download/) have to be previously installed by the participants.
+For the successful participation in the workshop, [Docker](https://www.docker.com/get-started) as well as a IDE (e.g. [IntelliJ](https://www.jetbrains.com/idea/download/) or [Netbeans](https://netbeans.apache.org/download/index.html) )have to be previously installed by the participants.
 ## Starting up the demo project
 1. First clone the repository.